melbournebioinformatics/MelBioInf_docs/docs/tutorials/janis_translate/janis_translate.md

     └── markduplicates_helper.sh
 ```

-Now we have performed translation using `janis translate`, we need to check the translated workflow for correctness.
+Now that we have performed translation using `janis translate`, we need to check the translated workflow for correctness.

 From here, we will do a test-run of the workflow using sample data, and make manual adjustments to the translated workflow where needed.